ableat/aathub-yocto/README.md

 ## Things to consider

 The build takes 4+ hours (depending on the machine) to complete, and requires upwards of 80GB of space.

+This has been sucessfully tested on ubuntu/debian and fedora.